The South Australian Multicultural Commission (Commission) is a statutory body that reports to the Minister for Multicultural Affairs.

 Ms Houston is a public sector employee, currently employed as the General Manager, Major Programs, at the Department of Primary Industries and Regions and has extensive global trade and engagement experience in the education, food and agribusiness sectors.

-Ms Khadka is the Founder Principal of Adelaide Nepal Vidhyalaya (School of Nepalese Language and Culture) and continues to serve as a volunteer teacher at the school.
+Ms Khadka is the Founder Principal of Adelaide Nepali Vidhyalaya (School of Nepalese Language and Culture) and continues to serve as a volunteer teacher at the school.

 Ms Khadka’s experience includes her term on the South Australian Multicultural Commission from 1 July 2021 to 30 June 2024.